-Four is an independent media, marketing & communications agency headquartered in London and with offices across the UK and in the Gulf.
-The agency was launched in 2001 and has grown to more than 350 people and income in excess of £30 million/AED 150 million.
+Four is an independent media, creative and communications agency headquartered in London and with offices across the UK and in the Gulf.
+The agency was launched in 2001 and has grown to more than 250 people and income in excess of £24 million.

-Four offers a wide range of services including public relations, marketing, media planning & buying and creative technology.
+Four offers a wide range of services including public relations, marketing, media planning and buying and creative technology.
 The agency works for a diverse range of private, public and third sector clients and has specialist teams in health, property, tourism, culture and the public sector among others.